bnolan/bnolan.github.com/_posts/2011-04-13-localstorage-for-speed.md

     Channels = new ChannelCollection
     Channels.fetch()

-There are further issues to solve, like clearing the localStorage when the user logs out.
-Note that you can't reset the entire localStorage object, so you have to do it per key.
+Then remember to clear localStorage when the user logs out.

-    delete localStorage[Channels.localStorage.name]
+    localStorage.clear()